techmatters/terraso-web-client/README.md

 # Terraso Web Client

-Terraso web client is a React applications that powers the frontend of the Terraso platform.
+Terraso web client is a React application that powers the frontend of the Terraso platform.

 ## Requirements